Schooling at Home

 Today’s Limitations:

-· For this day, and ALL days of the challenge: no spending money, no going to stores, and no restaurants
+this day, and ALL days of the challenge: no spending money, no going to stores,

 Advanced Tasks:

-· A huge thunderstorm also struck today and your power is out all day.
-Cook all meals without power!
+huge thunderstorm also struck today and your power is out all day.
+Cook all

 Here's my meal plan: